dplyr | ggplot2 | lubridate |

 stat_smooth(method = "loess", se = FALSE)

-Let’s now explore the cyclical pattern in the residuals.
-Note the residuals’ y-axis values: they are an order of magnitude less than the overall range of CO2 values.
-This indicates that the oscillating component of the data is relatively small (the CO2 values have a range of [312.42, 426.91] ppm whereas the residuals have a range of [-4.31, 4.22] ppm).
+We now turn our attention to the cyclical patterns in the residuals.
+Notice that the residuals’ y-axis values are an order of magnitude smaller than the original CO2 measurements.
+This suggests that the seasonal component contributes modestly to the overall variability (CO2 values have a range of [312.42, 426.91] ppm whereas the residuals have a range of [-4.31, 4.22] ppm).

 # Aggregate residuals by year